 The use cases for a Wi-Fi 6 network are numerous and varied.
 Almost any organization could use faster connection, better battery life, and increased capacity, but there are certain places that may need it more than others.

 For organizations that need full service provider carrier offload and IT/OT convergence, or where networks run in high-density environments such as classrooms and auditoriums and have a need for real-time applications such as enterprise-grade 4K/8K video or augmented or virtual reality, a Wi-Fi 6 network is paramount.

-Figures 3 and 4 outline some Cisco products that run in an IBN using Wi-Fi 6 and common use cases.
+Figures 4 and 5 outline Cisco products used in Wi-Fi 6 use cases.